leftthomas/CapsNet/README.md

 Visdom now can be accessed by going to `127.0.0.1:8097` in your browser, or your own host address if specified.

 ## Benchmarks
 Highest accuracy was 99.57% after 30 epochs.
-The model may achieve a higher accuracy as shown by the trend of the test accuracy/loss graphs below.
+The model may achieve a higher accuracy as shown by the trend of the loss/accuracy graphs below.

 <table>
   <tr>